 Joliet, IL 60435

-Stepping Stones believes alcoholism and other drug addiction is a treatable illness requiring abstinence from mood altering drugs.
+Stepping Stones believes substance use disorder (addiction to alcohol and/or other drugs) is a treatable illness requiring abstinence from mood altering substances.

-Family and other concerned persons should become knowledgeable about addictions, treatment, self help groups, recovery, and be involved in the recovery process.
-Further, we believe that involvement in Alanon/Naranon will benefit concerned persons and their loved ones.
+Family members and other concerned persons should become knowledgeable about addictions, treatment, self-help groups, recovery, and be involved in the recovery process.
+Furthermore, we believe that involvement in Alanon/Naranon will benefit concerned persons and their loved ones.

 Our services are rated highly by the individuals we serve and by other service providers.

 If you are a family member of an individual receiving Stepping Stones services, we can help you learn how to cope and to support your loved one.